Your podcast has listeners. but Your book has believers. ✨

 Because the landscape shifts constantly.

-Reacting means you’re always a step behind.
+Meaning you’ll always be a step behind.

 Instead, consider these 4 questions for your marketing tools: